 Prostheses List Review of the General Miscellaneous Category

-The Department of Health will undertake a review of the General Miscellaneous category of the Prostheses List to determine whether items listed in that category (or a subset of items) should continue to be listed on the Prostheses List.
+The Department of Health is undertaking a review of the General Miscellaneous category of the Prostheses List to determine whether items listed in that category (or a subset of items) should continue to be listed on the Prostheses List.
 In doing so the Review will take account of the overall purpose of the Prostheses List.
+In line with the hibernation of the MTAA Agreement, the Review has been placed on hold.

 Cardiac ablation catheters for atrial fibrillation